william-ls-liu/gopro-sync/README.md

 (fps, resolution, etc), but not all cameras models support the same settings (as far as I can tell).

 # Installation
-## If all you want to do is run the application
+## Using the executable
 The easiest way to install the gopro-sync application is to grab the latest release [here](https://github.com/william-ls-liu/gopro-sync/releases).
 Simply unzip the application and run the executable, that's all there is to it!
-> **Heads up!** The executable is designed only to run on Windows 10/11.
-No other operating systems are currently supported.
+> **Heads up!** The executable is designed to run on Windows 10/11.
+Other Windows versions might work, but have not been

-## If you want to run the application and might want to make changes to it as well
+> tested.
+Linux and macOS are not currently supported by this installation method.

+## Using Python
 If you want to instead run the application via Python then you can clone this repository and install the requirements.
 It is recommended to use a virtual environment; check out [virtualenv](https://virtualenv.pypa.io/en/latest/) or [venv](https://docs.python.org/3/library/venv.html) if you are new to virtual environments.

 This method will *probably* allow the application to run on other operating systems, provided your OS is compatible with the required Python packages.
 So far all testing has been done on Windows though, so I can't make any assurances of compatibility.